Outsourced (TV series)

 Outsourced is an American sitcom television series set in an Indian workplace.
 It is based on the film of the same name and adapted by Robert Borden for Universal Media Studios and NBC.
 The series originally ran from September 23, 2010 to May 12, 2011.
 The show was officially picked up by NBC on May 7, 2010 and on October 18, 2010, the show received a full season order.
 Outsourced was filmed at Radford Studios in Studio City, Los Angeles, California.

 When the renewal of the show was not announced with renewal of other NBC shows, the cast and crew started a campaign for fans of the show to request its renewal.
-On May 13, 2011, NBC announced that Outsourced was cancelled after one season.
+On May 13, 2011, NBC canceled Outsourced after one season.

 Outsourced is set in a call center in Mumbai, India, where an American novelties company has recently outsourced its order processing.
 A lone American manages the call center and must explain American popular culture to his employees as he tries to understand Indian culture.